Facilities Arrangements for Trade Unions and Professional Organisations Policy : guide for managers

 - It requires the manager to record the reason if the request has been declined.

-- It helps to build an accurate picture of the amount of time invested in trade union activities to provide the legally required annual return.
+- It helps build an accurate picture of the time invested in trade union activities.

-The form itself details the time, date, and amount of time required.
+The form itself details the date, time, and duration required.
 Download the Facility request and monitoring form.

-Representatives will be able to submit prospective requests in certain circumstances, as these will be for dedicated committees with times scheduled for the whole year.
+Representatives will be able to submit prospective requests in certain circumstances, as these will be for dedicated committees with scheduled times throughout the year.
 However, retrospective requests may also be needed where ad hoc time off has been required.
 The representative should have obtained permission through the agreed-upon process.

-Accredited representatives must submit requests for planned facilities time within agreed timescales for authorisation by you.
-At the end of each month, the representative must complete the form on a retrospective basis, listing ad hoc or unplanned facilities time engagements.
+Accredited representatives must submit requests for planned facilities time within the agreed timescales for your authorisation.
+At the end of each month, the representative must complete the form retrospectively, listing ad hoc or unplanned facility time engagements.

 The facility request and monitoring form informs the monitoring return.
 It is important that this is fully completed and submitted in accordance with your organisation’s procedure for monitoring and reporting facility time.
 For further information, contact your HR department.